Toy Steam Enignes.

 Meccano steam engine.

-This one still retains its Dealer packing.
+This one still retains

 Meccano science series leaflet Circa 1966.

-Advertisement showing the 1970's engine
+Advertisement showing the

-Could lift 1lb in weight
+Which could lift 1lb in weight.

-The 1929 engine could lift 56 LBS weight.
+(Note) The 1929 engine

 Meccano horizontal Steam engine Circa 1970 Unfired.